Six operations for D-cap-modules on rigid analytic spaces: Analytic background: Complete bornological vector spaces

-\begin{lem} Let $A$ be a bornological $K$-algebra, and let $M, M'$ be bornological $A$-modules. \begin{enumerate}[(i)] \item $\h{M}$ is a complete bornological $\h{A}$-module. \item If $f: M\to M'$ is a bounded $A$-linear map, then its completion $\h{f}: \h{M}\to \h{M'}$ is a morphism in $\h{\B}c(\h{A})$. \item For any positive integer $r$, any $A$-linear map $g: A^r\to M$ is bounded. \end{enumerate} \end{lem} \begin{proof} The adjunctions for tensor products and for completions yield $A\h{\otimes}_K M\cong \h{A}\h{\otimes}_K\h{M}$.
-We thus obtain the desired morphism $\h{A}\h{\otimes}_K \h{M}\to \h{M}$ by completing the action map, proving (i) as all the action axioms follow from $M$ being an $A$-module and functoriality of completion.\\ For (ii), the $A$-module morphism $f$ fits into a commutative diagram
+\begin{lem} Let $A$ be a bornological $K$-algebra, and let $M$ be a bornological $A$-module. \begin{enumerate}[(i)] \item $\h{A}$ is a complete bornological $K$-algebra, and completion yields a functor $\mathrm{Mod}_{\B c_K}(A)\to \mathrm{Mod}_{\h{\B}c_K}(\h{A})$. \item For any positive integer $r$, any $A$-linear map $g: A^r\to M$ is bounded. \end{enumerate} \end{lem} \begin{proof} (i) follows directly from Proposition \ref{laxmodulechange}, as completion is a strong symmetric monoidal functor by definition of the completed tensor product.